Pediatric Psychology Post-Doctoral Fellowships

 Application Process

-Applications are due December 4, 2023.
-Interested candidates should send a letter of interest, curriculum vitae, and three letters of recommendation to Dr. Kristie Vail Schultz, Director of Fellowship Training, at with “C/L Fellowship Application” as the email subject.
+Applications for the 2025-2026 training year will be accepted on a rolling basis.
+Interested candidates should send a letter of interest, curriculum vitae, and three letters of recommendation to Dr. Kristie Vail Schultz, Director of Fellowship Training, at with “Eating Disorders Fellowship Application” as the email subject.
 Materials can arrive separately if letter writers prefer to send letters directly to Dr. Schultz.

 Benefits